 Each holder of common stock is entitled to vote on all matters and is entitled to one vote for each share held.
 Dividends on common stock will be paid when, as and if declared by the Company's board of directors.
 No dividends have ever been declared or paid by the Company.
 At December 31, 2005, there were 13,549 shares of common stock reserved for issuance upon the conversion of the Series 1 and Series A convertible preferred stock.
-On June 20, 2006, all 13,549 outstanding shares of the Company's Series 1 and Series A convertible preferred stock.
-On June 20, 2006, there were 32,250 shares of common stock issued, 5,097 shares of common stock reserved for issuance under the Company's 2000 Stock Plan (the "2000 Plan") and 2,000 shares of common stock reserved for issuance under the Company's 2006 Equity Incentive Plan (the "2000 Plan").
+On June 20, 2006, all 13,549 outstanding shares of the Company's Series 1 and Series A convertible preferred stock were converted into shares of common stock on a one-for-one basis.
+As of December 31, 2006, there were 32,250 shares of common stock issued, 5,097 shares of common stock reserved for issuance under the Company's 2000 Stock Plan (the "2000 Plan") and 2,000 shares of common stock reserved for issuance under the Company's 2006 Equity Incentive Plan (the "2006 Plan").